 There are more causes such as pregnancy, tumor or infection that are less common.
 It is important to consult with a physician if you feel these types of pain may apply to you.

 If left untreated, whatever is causing sciatica may worsen.
 Nerve damage may occur if a pinched nerve is left untreated for too long.
 More serious complications can arise such as bilateral sciatica (which can cause paralysis).
-The pain may be debilitating to the point where you cannot go to work or even out of bed some days.
-Sciatic pain could stop you from traveling or driving.
-One can see the problems and causes of this indication are varied and many.
+The pain may be debilitating to the point where you cannot go to work or even get out of bed some days.
+Sciatic pain could even stop you from traveling or driving.

-There are methods to prevent this from ever happening, and the Discseel® procedure is one of the most promising new biologic treatments available.
+There are methods to prevent this from ever happening, and the Discseel® procedure is one of the most promising treatments available.

 Find a physician near you